vikasnkumar/financeta/faq.md

 whitespace restrictions are an abomination, hence I do not use it.
 Once you know Perl, all other scripting languages seem like toys (I am looking at you Ruby!).

+1. Why is this a desktop application and not browser based ?

+    For the very simple reason that if it is a desktop application, your computer that you have already paid for is doing the work and not some server that needs to be paid for by me.
+Another reason being that browser fragmentation today is greater than desktop fragmentation !

 1. When will real time trading be available ?

     In trying to be realistic, we can estimate early to mid 2015.